Facebook Page Disabled or Restricted? How to Recover It Fast (2026 Guide)

 Contacting Meta Support (if available in your region/account tier).

 Pro Tip: Always have at least two admins — even if one is just a trusted employee or family member.
-It’s the simplest way to prevent total lockout.
+It’s the simplest way to prevent a total lockout.
+If you suspect your account has been hacked, here’s what you can do to confirm:

 Level 3: Meta Business Suite